YangChuan80/WillowbendDICOM/README.md

 [![Auto Grey-scale Optimization](agso.png)](README.md)

 ## Installation from Binaries
-- Download **[WillowbendDICOM_Installer.exe](https://github.com/YangChuan80/WillowbendDICOM/blob/master/Enhanced/installer/Willowbend%20Enhanced%2032-bit%20optFPS.exe?raw=true)** file from **[here](https://github.com/YangChuan80/WillowbendDICOM/blob/master/Enhanced/installer/Willowbend%20Enhanced%2032-bit%20optFPS.exe?raw=true)**, which is a NSIS installation file only used in Windows platform.
+- Download **[WillowbendDICOM_Enhanced 32-bit Installer.exe](https://github.com/YangChuan80/WillowbendDICOM/blob/master/Enhanced/installer/Willowbend%20Enhanced%2032-bit%20optFPS.exe?raw=true)** file from **[here](https://github.com/YangChuan80/WillowbendDICOM/blob/master/Enhanced/installer/Willowbend%20Enhanced%2032-bit%20optFPS.exe?raw=true)**, which is a NSIS installation file only used in Windows platform.
 - After downloading, you can install it directly.
 When finished, a folder with the same name have been made.
 Enter the folder WillowbendDICOM, run the **WillowbendDICOM.EXE** to go!
 - This option is for ordinary users, who are not required to possess any knowledge of Python programming language or to have Python interpreter configured on their computers.
 - Willowbend DICOM can currently be installed on Windows 7 or later platform only.